-A delicious and easy Pumpkin Spice Loaf recipe.
-This moist pumpkin cake is perfect for Autumn or Halloween.
+A delicious and easy Pumpkin Cake recipe.
+This moist pumpkin bread is perfect for Autumn or Halloween.
 It’s also easily made gluten free.

 Oh hello AUTUMN!
 Aren’t you pretty?!
 (Or Fall if you’re in the USA of course.)

 This is one of my most favourite seasons, we are into the land of cosy jumpers, log fires and..
 PUMPKIN!

 Have you ever tried the Starbucks Pumpkin Spice Loaf?
 Once a week, on the way home from school, George and Harriet and I stop at Starbucks for a Babycino (them) and a Flat White (me) and a treat.

 I’m not the biggest fan of Starbucks coffee, but it’s a chance for us to have a little date, the three of us and they love it so all’s good.